 Old Hungerford Drive Concrete Plant - Circa 1970

 During the 50's, 60's and 70's the ready mix concrete line of business grew and grew as Montgomery County became more and more populated.
 By the end of 1970 the county was getting mass transportation in the form of a subway system.
 The Washington Area Metropolitan Transportation Authority (or Metro) was formed.
 Plans called for a Rockville station on this Metro subway and the station would be located at the site of Rockville Fuel and Feed on Hungerford Drive.
 It was time to move.

 In 1978, construction began on the new state-of-the-art central mixed concrete plant, oil distribution center and corporate office complex on Southlawn Lane in the heavy industrial zone of Rockville.
 With the better plant facilities and strong demand for construction materials in Montgomery County, the company continued to grow as a Ready Mixed Concrete Producer.

 However, as home heating systems began to change and fewer homes relied on fuel oil to provide heat, the fuel business began to slow.
 During the mid 1980s the fuel oil part of the business was sold off and another concrete plant was built in its place.

 With ready mix concrete as the primary business, the company expanded though acquisitions and the development of new plant sites.
-The company now has plants in Rockville, Elkridge, Beltsville and Frederick.
+The company now has plants in Rockville, Elkridge, Beltsville, Frederick and Marriottsville in Maryland.